 How do we create a balanced microbiome?
 Well, there are many factors that can impact the gut microbiome including stress, our environment, exercise and diet.
 One way you can help your gut create a healthy balance of bacteria through food is by eating enough fiber.
 The bad news is that 95% of Americans don't get the recommended 25 grams (recommendation for women) to 40 grams (recommendation for men) of fiber a day.
 The good news is that it's easy to increase fiber intake from plants!
 One cup of lentils alone has 16 grams of fiber — that's half of the recommended amount!
 Yay for lentils, as well as other legumes — you can simply start adding 1/2 to 1 cup of your favorite cooked bean or lentil every day right now to easily start boosting fiber.
 Other foods that provide fiber include nuts (walnuts, pecans, pistachios, almonds), seeds (pumpkin, sunflower, chia, flax), whole grains (oats, farro, buckwheat, kamut, wheat berries), fruits and vegetables.

 You've also probably heard that fermented foods high in probiotics are good for gut health.
 This is true!
-However, probiotics cannot do their job without adequate fiber and prebiotics.
-I recently explained the relationship between probiotics, fiber and prebiotics during a Facebook Live, which you can view here.
+However, probiotics cannot do their job without adequate fiber.

 Prep time: 30